 For words that mean business

 I help clients sell million-dollar stories about state-of-the-art science to the NIH.
-Make certain your next proposal reads like a proper pitch deck, with clarity, concision, and cadence.
+Make certain your next grant proposal reads like a proper pitch deck, with clarity, concision, and cadence.

 I use these same principles to help newsletter writers build brand identity, boost their authority, and turn their followers into devotees.